This is the pre-trip newsletter for men and women of all ages and abilities joining our 2019 expeditions and walks.

 - Everest Basecamp Nepal walkers: please bring at least $200 cash with you for the trip.

-- Remote Nepal Service walkers: please bring at least $200 cash with you for the trip.
+- Everest Basecamp Tibet walkers: please bring at least $1450 cash with you for the trip.

-Tibet members: Please note that your amount of cash you need to bring is about $1000 more than our Nepal trips because it costs that much to hire a jeep to take you out early if you wish to leave before the scheduled end date of the itinerary.
+Tibet members: Please note that your amount of cash you need to bring is about $1250 more than our Nepal trips because it costs that much to hire a jeep to take you from Tibet back to Kathmandu early if you wish to leave before the scheduled end date of the itinerary.

 NEPAL BANK ATM MACHINES: There are good bank, cash, atm machines, especially in KTM.
 However, these cash machines will only distribute Nepali rupees, so you must bring foreign currencies, $, £, €, from home.
-Travellers’ cheques are inconvenient.
-They can only be handled by large banks and may only be claimed into Nepali rupees.
-You can’t use them to buy things, pay for hotels, restaurants, nor for tips/gratuities.
 Be sure to bring extra cash to Tibet and Nepal basecamps for tipping the sherpas and staff as many of them will not be returning to KTM. $, £, €, work well in Kathmandu.
 For Nepal walks and climbs, you will change money into rupees after arriving in Kathmandu.
-For Tibet walks and climbs, you will change money into Chinese Yuan in Zhangmu, Tibet, after crossing the Friendship Bridge during lunch.
+For Tibet walks and climbs, you will change money into Chinese Yuan at the border.

 5) Helicopter rescue, repatriation and travel insurance are required and cancellation insurance is recommended.
 Do you have your proof of travel and mountain rescue insurances?
 Remember, you need to be covered for all mishaps, including both in town, en-route, and during climbing and/or walking.
 We are glad to advise you about different types of insurance and where to find them.
-Nowadays good insurance is available for any person from every country in the world.
-If you have sent the above, thank you very much.
+Nowadays mountain rescue insurance is available for any person from every country in the world, provided by such companies as Global Rescue.
+If you have already sent the above, thank you very much.